chauff/cse1500-web-transcripts/Assignment-3.md

 Once you have deployed or videotaped your app, head over to CSE1500's :bulb: Brightspace, go to *Discussions* and the forum **DEPLOYED/VIDEOTAPED GAMES**.
 Add the URL of your deployed app or video.

-And now, it's time to play some games of your fellow study colleagues!
+:video_game: And now, it's time to play some games of your fellow study colleagues! :video_game: